fbpx

 • Step 1 – EPM Definition – Defining EPM within your unique context as well as the roll out strategy to ensure that the objectives of the implementation are in line with the overall process of all stakeholders.

 • Step 2 – Build a Plan – Once the EPM is clearly defined, a detailed plan of the major tasks needs to be established.
-This step represents the roadmap for getting the EPM strategy implemented with reference to the people, processes and technology responsible for its success.
+This step represents the roadmap for getting the EPM strategy implemented with reference to the people, processes, and technology responsible for its success.

-• Step 3 – Stakeholder Involvement – As part of the implementation, the organisation needs to clearly define the roles and training necessary for all involved stakeholders, along with a communication plan to ensure that the EPM strategy is ready for roll out.
+• Step 3 – Stakeholder Involvement – As part of the implementation, the organization needs to clearly define the roles and training necessary for all involved stakeholders, along with a communication plan to ensure that the EPM strategy is ready for roll out.
 This is also the time to identify any missing elements that could impede the adoption of EPM.

-In conclusion, if the implementation EPM strategy is carefully laid out and all relevant parties are involved in its development from start to finish, the challenges to adopt an EPM strategy will ultimately be minimised.
+In conclusion, if the implementation EPM strategy is carefully laid out and all relevant parties are involved in its development from start to finish, the challenges to adopt an EPM strategy will ultimately be minimized.

 Identifying “EPM Readiness”

-Many organisations are late in identifying their readiness for enterprise project management.
+Many organizations are late in identifying their readiness for enterprise project management.
 Initially project management is often a means to an end to either deliver what was sold to customers or to deliver the infrastructure to keep up with a growing business (as is the case with IT).
-In a typical reactive mode, those “running” the projects quickly realise that they cannot keep up with the pace and that a change in their project management processes is needed in order to deliver the quality results that both customers and internal stakeholders demand.
-At that point, many organisations will go into the marketplace and seek out project management technology to solve their issues.
+In a typical reactive mode, those “running” the projects quickly realize that they cannot keep up with the pace and that a change in their project management processes is needed in order to deliver the quality results that both customers and internal stakeholders demand.
+At that point, many organizations will go into the marketplace and seek out project management technology to solve their issues.
 Although recognizing a need is the first step toward a more mature practice, technology is only one piece of the EPM puzzle.
-Even the best EPM technology can be successful without a well-defined EPM process and organisational buy-in to drive its success.
+Even the best EPM technology can be successful without a well-defined EPM process and organizational buy-in to drive its success.

-In order to take a more proactive approach to streamlining to project management practice, consider the following “EPM Readiness” checklist:
+To take a more proactive approach to streamlining to project management practice, consider the following “EPM Readiness” checklist:

 How useful was this post?